 Hernias may or may not be painful.
 In most cases, a hernia can be diagnosed through a physical examination of the abdomen.

 Surgery is the only way for hernia treatment.
 A hernia will not go away on its own but will increase in size if left untreated.
-An untreated hernia may also result in obstruction (intestinal blockage) and "strangulation," which requires immediate medical attention.
+An untreated hernia may also result in intestinal obstruction (intestinal blockage) and "strangulation," which requires immediate medical attention.
 Strangulation occurs when the blood supply to the herniated bowel is cut off or greatly reduced, causing the bowel tissue to die or rupture.
-The surgical results with smaller hernias are more satisfying as compared to large hernias.
-Surgery for hernia is:
+The surgical results with smaller hernias are more satisfying as compared to large hernia.

-Laparoscopic surgery: A laparoscopic hernia surgery is a minimally invasive approach that involves the use of laparoscope and allows a laparoscopic surgeon to repair the weakened area through several small incisions (about a half-centimetre), using a non absorbable mesh to cover the weak area.
+Laparoscopic hernia surgery is a minimally invasive approach that involves the use of a laparoscope and allows a laparoscopic surgeonto repair the weakened area through several small incisions (about a half-centimeter), using a nonabsorbable mesh to cover the weak area.

 Infection and/or bleeding are possible after surgery.
-The risk of complications increases if the patient smokes, takes drugs, is a heavy drinker, is very young or very old, or has other medical conditions.
+The risk after inguinal hernia laparoscopic surgery increases if the patient smokes, takes drugs, is a heavy drinker, is very young or very old, or has other medical conditions.

 It causes lesser pain and patients are able to return to work more quickly than they would after open repair surgery.